openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 **Success with a twist:** Selena can understand the squid language well enough to gather a general impression of what they are trying to communicate, though complex ideas are impossible to transmit.

+\page

+<div class='footnote'>CHAPTER 2: ACTIONS & ATTRIBUTES</div>

 **Failure, but the story progresses:** In her attempt to learn the language, Selena mimics several of the gurgles and hisses of the squid men.
 They take her mimicry as an insult, and they are on the verge of taking her prisoner if she cannot find a way to make peace.

 #### Epic Test of Learning (CR 25)